cado-security/product-help/docs/cado/deploy/logging-in.md

 ![Change Password](/img/Change-Password.png)

-## License

-Upload your license provided by the Cado sales team.
+**4.** Upload your license provided by the Cado sales team.
 Contact support@cadosecurity.com if you haven’t received this.

 ![Upload License](/img/Upload-License.png)

-## Bucket

-The Cado deployment requires a storage bucket for various functionality including evidence preservation, health checks and Cado host based acquisitions.
+**5.** The Cado deployment requires a storage bucket for various functionality including evidence preservation, health checks and Cado host based acquisitions.

 Select your cloud provider below for the relevant document: